smartphonefreechildhood/parent-pact-map/README.md

 <script src="https://smartphonefreechildhood.github.io/parent-pact-map/assets/index.js?v=1.0.3"></script>
 ```

+## 🧩 Data Processing Scripts

+The `src/scripts` folder contains all scripts for **loading**, **parsing**, and **enriching** submission data.
+These scripts are used to:

+- Prepare the structured data for **Pacts** and **Schools**
+- Populate the **map view** with accurate coordinates
+- Track counts of students, parents, and school years
+- Assign WhatsApp-based communication groups to each Pact

+This pipeline ensures that raw form submissions are transformed into a meaningful and usable format for the platform.

 ## 🧰 General React + TypeScript + Vite info

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.